-- 1. Provide the best direct estimate of water use by meadows in the Laramie area. - 2.
-Evaluate the role of rainfall in meeting plant water requirements. - 3.
+- Provide the best direct estimate of water use by vegetation in the Laramie area. - 2.
+Evaluate the accuracy of vegetative water use models. - 3.
+Evaluate the role of rainfall in meeting plant water requirements. - 4.
 Provide comparative data to evaluate the accuracy of non-weighing lysimeters.
 Results will be used to correct errors or bias introduced into vegetative water use models through data obtained from non-weighing lysimeters.
+Information will be used for future design.